coder-mike/sublime-center-comment/readme.md

 ## Installation

-Install use the Sublime Text package manager.
+To install use Sublime Text Package Control.

 ## Usage